 Grand Canyon National Park turns 99 this year, and what better way to celebrate this iconic landscape than to embark on a Grand Canyon camping trip?
 Last year, we spent our spring break exploring the Grand Canyon from Desert View Campground, and we loved every minute of our adventure.
 We’d love to share our experience with you, as well as a few tips for visiting the south rim of the Grand Canyon with your family.
 It’s a must visit destination, as I’m sure you’ve heard, but the grand views are only part of the adventure.
-Here are some of the coolest things about the Grand Canyon, and why, despite its popularity, you still need to visit.
+Here are some of the coolest things about camping in the Grand Canyon, and why, despite its popularity, you still need to visit.

 Camping is the Best Way to Get to Know Grand Canyon National Park